BhattSoham/RISCV-HDP/README.md

 The weekly course curriculum includes the following:

 ### Week 0: ###
-(/week_0)
 1. Set up the computer by installing Oracle Virtual VM Machine via VDI.
 2. Create a GitHub repository so you may share your work with others.

+# Check the folder (Week_0) for more details! #

 ### Week 1: ###
 1. Execute C code for *hello world*, *counters*, and *matrix multiplication* with Assembly differences.
 2. Focus on binary arithmetic.
 3. Create an *adder* with C and Verilog code, utilizing **Iverilog** and **gtkwave**.
 Run the same program on **Godbolt** to create assembly instructions.
 4. Create a 4-bit *arithmetic logic unit (ALU)* with C and Verilog code, utilizing **Iverilog** and **gtkwave**.
 Run the same program on **Godbolt** to create assembly instructions.

+# Check the folder (Week1) for more details! #

 ### Week 2: ###
 1. **RISC-V based MYTH workshop:**